 In 2017, Bitcoin saw its price soaring all the way to $7,000, with numerous jumps up and down in between.
 In May, for example, Bitcoin booked losses as high as $400 on a single day.
 And that’s exactly where trading comes into play.

 This type of volatility is unheard of in the financial markets.
 But before you start trading Bitcoin and other cryptocurrencies, let’s take a look at some key factors that move the prices:

 Like with any other asset, the more people and businesses adopt it, the higher the demand.
 For cryptocurrencies with limited supply like Bitcoin, this dynamic pushes their price higher.

 The crypto market has captured the interest of both mainstream and social media.
 When influential figures voice their opinions, crypto prices can be impacted significantly.

 Like with any software, any upgrade or change to the technological protocols used can cause substantial price fluctuations

 The arrival of cryptos has been met with varying government responses, from the heavy hand of South Korea that drove up value to the embrace by Japan on the other end of the spectrum.

 Bitcoin might be the most popular cryptocurrency.
 However, it is far from the only one.
-Here is an overview of the ten most popular cryptocurrencies.
+Here is an overview of the three most popular cryptocurrencies, after Bitcoin.